 It is this set of both individuated performances as well as the way that the group itself acts, and the third level discontinuity in-between, that this section will explore.
 The Step Kids' dividuated beginnings allow for the variegated inclusion and exclusion, as well as changes and challenges to regimes of group identity.
+We can see her the way that, even amidst a general collaborative homosociality, there had previously been divisions, and that collaboration does not entail equality or equanimity, but often involves and takes part in non-collaborative engagements.

 The Step Kids, while a group distinct from floor groups, was still party to those demarcations (as seen in the previous chapter).
 Most of the Step Kids believed that they were also part of the 'community' on their floor as well.
 In a similar fashion, Moffatt notes that, "Somehow 'community' made the dorm floor groups sound much more earnest and intentional than they really were in student experience...
-Rather than being communities, dorm floors, according to student conceptions, should simply be 'friendly places'" (Moffatt 1989, 72).
+Rather than being communities, dorm floors, according to student conceptions, should simply be 'friendly places" (Moffatt 1989, 72).
 This aversion to 'community' was, in part, a distancing from allowing the floor to "constrain or define the individual" (Ibid.).
 Already in the mid-80s when Moffatt does his ethnographic research one is able to see the influence of specific notions of what a community means and the ways that students are able to - and do - react.

-The shorthand for much of the group's interaction was premised upon smoking (both tobacco cigarettes as well as pot) and attending parties together.32 In many ways, one can see the "particular routines are [as] a vehicle by which both self-respect and companionship with the same people are maintained" (Duneier 1992, 39), as shaped for the Step Kids by their interaction with each other mediated through substances (Karioris 2014, 105-106).
+The shorthand for much of the group's interaction was premised upon smoking (both tobacco cigarettes as well as pot) and attending parties together.
+130 In many ways, one can see the "particular routines are [as] a vehicle by which both self-respect and companionship with the same people are maintained" (Duneier 1992, 39), as shaped for the Step Kids by their interaction with each other mediated through substances (Karioris 2014, 105-106).
 This is, at least, the impression they give off and the way that the university (as an institution) would see them.
 That said, this is merely a singular expression of the connections between them, and one which one can see the limits to in the case of Ben 'Al' Allan.